vatpac-technology/sops/docs/terminal/sydney.md

 b) Approach assumes Director/Departure airspace "on-side" when the latter positions are inactive (e.g. with **SAS** and **SAN** online only, **SAS** assumes **SDS** and **SFW**)

-c) Departures assumes **SRI** airspace when the position is inactive.
+c) Departures assumes **SYC** airspace when the position is inactive.

 !!! note
     The default ownership of sectors within the SY TCU is merely a suggestion for starters.
-There are 7 executive controller positions within the SY TCU, plus a flow controller, and the ownership of these sectors can be delegated as desired based on the traffic disposition, when agreed between the controllers.
+There are 10 executive controller positions within the SY TCU, plus a flow controller, and the ownership of these sectors can be delegated as desired based on the traffic disposition, when agreed between the controllers.
 For example, during a Milk Run event, if SY APP and SY DEP are online, SY APP may have a lot more work to do than SY DEP, and it would mostly be concentrated on the RIVET/ODALE corridor.
-In light of this, it might be wise for SY APP to take ownership of SAS, SFW and SFE airspace, whilst SY DEP take ownership of SAN, SDS, SDN, and SRI airspace.
+In light of this, it might be wise for SY APP to take ownership of SAS, SFW and SFE airspace, whilst SY DEP take ownership of SAN, SDS, SDN, and SYC airspace.

 !!! tip
     Unless there are 2 separate Director controllers online (during a Major event like Panic Stations, for example), it is **not recommended** that the SFW and SFE positions are held by 2 separate controllers, due to the tendency of some less experienced pilots to overshoot the runway centreline

-#### Sydney Radar (SRI)
+#### Sydney Centre (SYC)
-SRI is responsible for the provision of FIS in Class G airspace within the SY TMA.
+SYC is responsible for the provision of FIS in Class G airspace within the SY TMA.
 It is a role normally performed by DEPs but can be delegated to any TMA controller.
 The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
-[Explicit coordation requirements](#between-sri-and-tcu) exist between SRI and other TCU positions.
+[Explicit coordation requirements](#between-SYC-and-tcu) exist between SYC and other TCU positions.

 !!! example
-    During a busy event, Sydney Departures is experiencing a high workload and wishes to delegate the SRI role to another TMA controller who isn't as busy.
+    During a busy event, Sydney Departures is experiencing a high workload and wishes to delegate the SYC role to another TMA controller who isn't as busy.
 SAN's sector is quiet, so they elect to perform the role.

 ##### Training Areas
-SRI should monitor aircraft operating in the YSBK and YSCN training areas.
-VFR aircraft are not required to contact SRI for entry, however should monitor the SRI frequency when operating in the training areas.
+SYC should monitor aircraft operating in the YSBK and YSCN training areas.
+VFR aircraft are not required to contact SYC for entry, however should monitor the SYC frequency when operating in the training areas.

 | Training Area  | Danger Area Code   |
 | ------| --------------|